dirkclemens/staticmd/content/help/installation/installation.md

 ## 🛠 Configuration
 ### Download Tag and Download Directory
-PDF and ZIP files are uploaded via drag&drop to `/public/downloads/` and linked with `[download file.pdf "Alt-Text"]`.
+PDF and ZIP files are uploaded via drag&drop to `/public/downloads/` and linked with `[download filename.pdf "Alt-Text"]`.
 The parser shows the appropriate Bootstrap icon.

 ### Change Admin Credentials
 ```php